cscart/docs/en/user_guide/mobile_app/faq.rst

          :align: center
          :alt: The interface for editing the colors of your mobile application.

-#. **Links at the bottom menu of the sidebar.** The top sidebar menu (with icons) is always the same, while the bottom menu is customizable: you can add and remove links as you see fit.
+#. **Links in the Pages menu in the Profile section.** The top menu always remains unchanged, but the bottom menu can be customized: add and remove items from there.

    .. important::

-       The changes to the home page and sidebar are made in the admin panel of your store: go to **Website → Themes → Edit layouts** and switch to **MobileAppLayout**.
+       The changes to the home page and Profile → Pages are made in the admin panel of your marketplace: go to **Website → Themes → Edit layouts** and switch to **MobileAppLayout**.
 It will appear only if the **Mobile Application** add-on is installed.

 ------------------------------------------------------------------
 What if I Want to Change Colors or Logos after You Publish My App?